albertobeta/AffectiveSlider/README.md

 ## Design and implementation guidelines

-See the [existing implementations of the AS](https://github.com/albertobeta/AffectiveSlider/tree/master/code_implementations) and contribute with your own implementations.
+See the [existing implementations of the AS](https://github.com/albertobeta/AffectiveSlider/tree/master/code_implementations) and contribute with your own.
 Just fork & pull :v:

 Custom-tailored implementations of the AS can be developed using any programming framework (e.g. iOS or Android SDK), as long as they fully comply with the following guidelines: